Notificare/notificare-push-lib/MIGRATION.md

 ## From 2.x.x to 2.3.0

 When migrating from older version of v2 to 2.3.0 there isn't much you need to take into account.
-This version is built against iOS SDK 13.5 and should be built with Xcode 11.5.
+This version is built against iOS SDK 13.5 and should be used with Xcode 11.5.

 ### Initialization

-There is now one new method that allows you to opt-out a user and device from Notificare.
-For those some cases where you want to completly remove all data of a user from Notificare, you can use a new method as follows:
+There is now one new method that allows you to opt-out a device from Notificare.
+For those cases where you want to completly remove all data of a device from Notificare, you can use this method as follows:

 ```
 [[NotificarePushLib shared] unlaunch];
 ```

 This is basically the opposite of  the  ```launch``` method.
-Once invoked all data will be delete from Notificare and using any other methods from Notificare will fail.
+Once invoked, all data will be deleted from Notificare and attamept to use any other methods from Notificare will fail.
 After using this method the only way to start using Notificare again is by invoking:

 ```
 [[NotificarePushLib shared] launch];